hiCozyty/homelab/README.md

 During pfSense installation, make sure to use the USB NIC for the WAN and the virtual interface (br0) as the LAN

-Make sure to disable dhcp on the router/ap (AP mode) so that pfSense will handle DHCP
+Make sure to disable dhcp on the router/ap (and enable AP mode) so that pfSense will handle DHCP

 Go to `http://192.168.1.1` for the pfSense dashboard Default login is `admin:pfsense`